mischa78/boxroom/README.md

     # }

-In order for Boxroom to send a user to the correct URL for either downloading a shared file or resetting passwords, you have to uncomment and update the following:
+In order for Boxroom to send a user to the correct URL for either downloading a shared file or for resetting passwords, you have to uncomment and update the following:

     # config.action_mailer.default_url_options = { :host => 'localhost:3000' }